bredelings/MCON/mcon.rst

 Issues: how might this interact with TSV escapes?
 Presumably we can say that such files should be read with no tsv escapes...

 In order to convert an MCON file to TSJ, we need to
-1. convert it to unnested MCON
+1. convert it to non-nested MCON
 2. fail if not every sample line contains the same fields
 3. determine an order for the fields, taking into account the header line
 4. write the field names separated by tabs as a header line